It started in September

 3. It’s actually about week 13

 BUT….
-If you’ve never set foot into a gym before, and you decide to do one of these, just visualise what the week, and indeed that year after the whole programme is “over”, will mean for you.
+If you’ve never set foot into a gym before, and you decide to do one of these, just visualise what the week, and indeed the year after the whole programme is “over”, will mean for you.
 Should you be looking for something that will improve your health while also addressing what’s going on in your head?

 Girls, listen up.
 A body transformation should only be taken if your goal is to transform your body.
 Only sign up to a fat-loss programme if you want to decrease body fat.